 We believe the only platform to consider here is WordPress.
 It’s the single largest site platform, powering 38% of websites.
-Most importantly, it’s an open source platform, meaning it has the largest community of designers, developers, and other marketing professionals to support your marketing efforts.
-You’ll own your site and always have someone to help you keep it updated or redesign when you need.
+Most importantly, it’s an open-source platform, meaning it has the largest community of designers, developers, and other marketing professionals to support your marketing efforts.
+You’ll own your site and always have someone to help you keep it updated or redesign it when you need it.

 The biggest mistake you can make here is getting convinced by a marketing company that you need a proprietary website builder platform.
 This often means locking you into contracts where you’ll lose your website if you leave them, or you have to rely on that company to make all updates for you.

 The other challenge many practices face when building a website is getting sold a cookie-cutter template website rather than building something custom.
 You’ll see this as the most common negative review for medical website “platform” providers.